shannongross/shannongross.github.io/_posts/2019-09-01-linear-regression-python.md

 tags: [python, linear regression, statistics, mathematics, tutorial, data science, machine learning]
 ---

 Perhaps the most commonly applied supervised machine learning technique is **linear regression**.
 Linear Regression is when you have a set of input values and want to try to predict the output (response) of another variable.
 The aim is to try and determine a linear function that describes the control variable with the least amount of error.
-This method is commonly used by data scientists to predict values from a set of input data.
+This method is commonly used by data scientists to predict (continuous) values from a set of input data.

 #### General structure of linear regression:
 - y : response variable